Updated: Jul 27, 2022

 Research and contact celebrants who you could see delivering the perfect personalised ceremony for you and your partner at your intimate or elopement wedding - social media is a good place to look to get a true flavour of the individual celebrants and what they offer.

-If you want a photographer, videographer, a cake, and / or flowers to mark the occasion remember that these suppliers book up well in advance so you’ll still need to give plenty of notice to secure your favourites even if it is for a smaller wedding!
+If you want a wedding photographer, wedding videographer, a wedding cake, flowers and of course a bridal hair accessory to mark the occasion, remember that these suppliers book up well in advance so you’ll still need to give plenty of notice to secure your favourites even if it is for a smaller wedding!

 If it’s just the two of you and a few friends, think about how you want to be entertained.
 Perhaps a bit of food, drink and some good conversation will be all you need, but if you did want some music, or games, take a moment to plan those things out.
-Or you could step right away from tradition and go for a walk together finishing at a good picnic spot, or book an instructor & have a go at wild swimming, or have a yoga session followed by a massage…the options are pretty exciting and limitless.
+Or you could step right away from tradition and go for a walk together finishing at a good picnic spot, or book an instructor & have a go at wild swimming, or have a yoga session followed by a massage…the options for planning your intimate elopement wedding are pretty exciting and limitless.

 You’ll be making big savings by opting for an intimate wedding so think about where else you might spend your budget.
-Perhaps you’ll want to go all out on a huge floral arch that’ll look amazing as a backdrop to your ceremony in all the photos; or have a designer create you bespoke outfits that truly reflect your style; or pay to have an on site chef to cook a romantic meal for two; or book the photographer of your dreams to exquisitely capture you and your partner on a hilltop with the sun setting behind you, or curled up in the shade of your favourite tree, or cycling through a landscape that means something special to you and your partner.
+Perhaps you’ll want to go all out on a huge floral arch that’ll look amazing as a backdrop to your wedding ceremony in all the photos; or have a designer create you bespoke outfits that truly reflect your style; or pay to have an on site chef to cook a romantic meal for two; or book the wedding photographer of your dreams to exquisitely capture you and your partner on a hilltop with the sun setting behind you, or curled up in the shade of your favourite tree, or cycling through a landscape that means something special to you and your partner; or maybe you’ll want to contact me to design a bespoke wedding hair accessory that really speaks to your heart!

 Fewer guests mean more time for the two of you on the day.
 How do you want to spend that time?
 If you’ve booked a videographer talk to them about using that time to really capture and celebrate the essence of your relationship.
 If you’re both into climbing how about having your videographer capture the two of you climbing a rock face to your ceremony spot?
 Check out Forever Curious’ awesome video of couple Phoebe and James doing exactly this!!!